 If you want something larger than your phone for browsing and shopping, or watching catch-up TV or movies in bed, then the Fire 7 is an easy choice.
 It's not as good as its rivals in that its slower and less resolute, nor is its battery life brilliant, but it's a tablet that is so affordable, it's almost disposable.
 As a bedside companion or travel pacifier for the kids, the Fire 7 should be the among first devices that you consider.

 Read the full review Amazon Fire 7 review

 Huawei MediaPad M3

-FULL REVIEW: Huawei MediaPad M3
+Read the full review Huawei MediaPad M3

 Apple iPad mini 4

 Buy the Apple iPad mini 4 from around £360 on Amazon.co.uk

 The Apple iPad mini 4 is faster, slimmer and more accomplished than its iPad mini 3 predecessor.
 It's not as powerful as the likes of the iPad 2017 or iPad Pro 10.5, but that doesn't mean the mini is a compromise; this is as much iPad as many will need.
 It's a lovely, compact tablet with an anti-reflective screen coating that makes it good for watching movies, playing games, and reading or writing on the go.

 If you want to get the most out of Split View multi-tasking or need some extra performance then the larger-screen iPad 2017 is the one to go for.
 Otherwise, if you are looking for compact, the iPad mini 4 will serve you well as an on-the-go tablet.